mcgillies/PitcherGamePreds/README.md

 Chicago - Sox strikeout less than Cubs (by 0.15 per game) Los Angeles - Dodgers strikeout less than Angels (by 0.64 per game)

-With these current strikeout rates it seems that Los Angeles would have the only **significant** effect, therefore if predicting against the dodgers reduce the prediction slightly (~ 0.3) and vice versa for the Angels
+With these current strikeout rates it seems that Los Angeles would have the only **significant** effect, therefore if predicting against the dodgers reduce the prediction slightly (~ 0.3) and vice versa for the Angels.

+Since pitchers do not throw every single pitch, "missing" individual pitch statistics have been imputed with the overall mean for that statistic.